Looking for info on How to Build a Deck Step by Step with pictures?

 Of course, local codes may require something different in your area, so always check with your local code or planning office first.

-If you have an HOA they may also requires the approval of your plans first as well (which was the case for me).
+If you have an HOA they may also require the approval of your plans first as well (which was the case for me).

 STEP 3 – ATTACH THE SUPPORT BOARDS